 I'd like to repeat what I've said before re him: Saint Joseph "is known for many things, including being the patron saint of home as well as house hunting.
 I became acquainted with the latter aspect of Saint Joseph when I was looking for an apartment.
 After much fervent prayer in which I implored his intercession, I found the one where I am currently living and where I have my little roof extension garden."

-I'm most grateful to have an urban garden and for the array of birds which visit it, even during times when the garden's surface (on a rooftop) is covered with frozen snow.
+I'm most grateful to have my rooftop garden and for the array of birds which visit it, even during times when the garden's surface is covered with frozen snow.

 The following pictures feature two types (an American Robin as well as a dark-eyed junco respectively) of many who are not deterred when fresh or frozen snow covers my garden's surface,